LDiazN/thrill-cube/README.md

 4. Cinemachine
 5. Behavior

+## Levels

+The main build profile provides the following levels:
+1. **Sample Level**: A simple level showcasing the fundamental game features and AI behavior.
+You have to kill all enemies to win
+2. **Random Rooms Level**: Same as the previous level, but this time rooms are auto generated every time the level loads.
+You have to kill every enemy to win the level and it provides more complex features like ammunition and throwable weapons.
+3. **Knowledge Sharing Level**: A simple level showcasing the knowledge area feature for enemies
+4. **BSP Demo**: A simple scene where you can play with the level generation system.
+You can change some parameters and inspect the generated level.
+5. **Shooter Enemy Level:** A simple level to test the shooter enemy AI
+6. **Autopilot Ghost example:** A simple scene used to test the autopilot feature.
+Press **tab** to give control to the AI.
+In this scene you can actually see the "ghost" that is controlling the AI behavior
+7. **Sample Level (autopilot enabled):** The same as the sample level but is properly set up to allow the AI autopilot to work

 ## Basic AI: Behavior Trees
 These are the behavior trees implemented for each enemy:
 ### Melee Enemy